jaredpalmer/after.js/README.md

 If [Next.js](https://github.com/zeit/next.js) and [React Router](https://github.com/reacttraining/react-router) had a baby...

+## Project Goals / Philosophy / Requirements

+Next.js is awesome.
+However, its routing system isn't for me.
+IMHO React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

+* Routes are just components and don't / should not have anything to do with folder structure.
+Static route configs are fine.
+* Next.js's `getInitialProps` was/is a brilliant idea.
+* Route-based code-splitting should come for free or be easy to opt into.
+* Route-based transitions / analytics / data loading / preloading etc. , should either come for free or be trivial to implement on your own.
+* Must work well with TypeScript (i.e. without Babel)
+* Generally, everything should come with the battery pack included, but be overridable.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->